Agriculture and Horticulture Development Board Audit and Risk Assurance Committee Terms of Reference

 Attendance at meetings

-The CEO of AHDB, it’s Director of FABS, its Director of HRCS and representatives of the external and internal auditors shall normally attend meetings.
+The CEO of AHDB, its CFOO, and representatives of the external and internal auditors shall normally attend meetings.

 The Committee may at its discretion ask any or all of those who normally attend but who are not members to withdraw to facilitate open and frank discussion of particular matters.
 The Committee will hold at least one meeting per year with only internal and external audit representatives present.